lukaspili/Auto-Mortar/README.md

 }
 ```

-That's all! `@MVP` will generate the following screen and module for you.
+That's all! `@AutoScreen` will generate the following screen and module for you.

 ```java
 public final class MVP_ShowUserScreen {